 At the T480 experiment at SLAC the collimators had twelve distinct geometries.
 Calculations of the transverse loss as well as kick factor were produced at a variety of different offsets in order to understand the higher order mode dependence.
-While the collimators are designed to understand ILC requirements with a bunch length of 0.3 mm, we have chosen to concentrate largely on 0.5 mm and 1 mm bunch lengths, as these correspond more closely with the ESA beam available at SLAC.
-For each collimator, bunch length, and offset a resolution convergence was performed, using a procedure described seperately by the authors allowing an estimate of uncertainty to be made some EUROTeV memo - may also include choices for turning transverse loss factor at various offsets into trans kick].
+While the collimators are designed to aid understanding requirements with an ILC bunch length of 0.3 mm, we have chosen to concentrate largely on 0.5 mm and 1 mm bunch lengths, as these correspond more closely with the ESA beam available at SLAC.
+For each collimator, bunch length, and offset a resolution convergence was performed, using a procedure described separately by the authors allowing an estimate of uncertainty to be made [20].

 The results from these calculations are shown in table II.

 example plot of analytic transverse wake potential, GdfidL wake, PBCI wake would be better combined into a single figure.
 Maybe we should include plots for all 12 geometries, or all 16 collimators.
 Discuss...
-We can see that in many cases the loss factor calculated in GdfidL bares close resemblance to that observed in experiment, however the calculated value contains neither resistive or surface wall wake effects, and there remains uncertainty in bunch length. (reference George & Victoria's paper if it's out in time?)
+We can see that in many cases the loss factor calculated in GdfidL bares close resemblance to that observed in experiment, however the calculated value contains neither resistive or surface wall wake effects, and there remains uncertainty in bunch length.
+[21](reference George & Victoria's paper if it's out in time?)